Spooky Saturday

 Make your way through our historic kitchens to see, smell, and taste the flavors of the season.
 Apples – pumpkins – squash – fall goodies are plentiful in the Genesee Valley Region!

-Savor an old-timey treat
+Savor an eerie treat

 Enjoy fall colors in the Village

 Wander the Historic Village and enjoy the exuberant fall colors as you smell fires burning in historic hearths, watch the last of the summer harvest in our fields, explore in and out of historic buildings, and learn about how the change of seasons affected life in 19th-century New York.
-Make sure to stop by the Settlement Farm to see our historical farmers constructing a scarecrow!

 Ticket Information